-I took a two-month sabbatical from journalism to handle the public relations campaign for the Rhodes Trust’s centenary celebrations in 2003, culminating in a Westminster Hall event attended by Tony Blair, Bill Clinton and Nelson Mandela.
+I handled the public relations for the Rhodes Trust’s 2003 centenary celebrations which culminated in a Westminster Hall event attended by Tony Blair, Bill Clinton and Nelson Mandela.

-I’ve given talks about the press, the media and history to organisations including the Institute of the Americas and the Kettner Luncheon Club in London and to cruise ship audiences.
+I’ve given talks about the press, the media and history to organisations such as the Institute of the Americas and the Kettner Luncheon Club, as well as to cruise ship audiences.
+I’ve also conducted on-stage author interviews at literary and history festivals, and interviewed authors at book launch events.

 I’m an ideas man.
 I’ve been dreaming up story ideas, and looking for hooks and angles, all my working life.